MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/AccommodationType.md

 ms.author: cdmditeam
 ---

-# Accommodation type in CloudforSustainabilityCarbonDataModel(AccommodationType)
+# Accommodation type in Cloud for Sustainability carbon data model(AccommodationType)

 Entity used for classifying the type of hotel accommodation, as defined in the reporting company.